Toolbox talk on safe lifting.

 Safe lifting ensures no one is harmed during the manual lifting of objects.
-It ensures we conduct our lifting in a manner devoid of unsafe practice.
+It ensures we conduct our lifting in a manner devoid of unsafe practices.
 Lifting has become an integral part of our lives; some people lift every day because of their job though some rarely do.
-No matter the divide you are, safe lifting is good for everyone.
+No matter the divide you are in, safe lifting is good for everyone.

-- Ensure you put on your personal protective equipment such as your safety boot, or hand glove.
+- Ensure you wear your personal protective equipment such as your safety boot, or hand glove.
 It’ll help to reduce any impact on the legs or the hand.

 - Determine the route of your carry.
 Know the route that you are going to take the load and remove any obstructions.